 I teach courses on media and democracy, media use, new media technologies, media policy, media institutions and media history.

-The most recent master course I have taught are News use, online media and democracy (autumn 2017), Advanced topic in media use research (autumn 2019).
-Spring 2020, i taught a course for exchange students on Norwegian media, and during autumn 2020 the indroductory course to media and communication in our program.
+The most recent master course I have taught are News use, online media and democracy and Advanced topic in media use research.
+I've also recently a course for exchange students on Norwegian media, and the introductory course to media and communication in our program.

 I also supervise master students and PhD-candidates.
 Get in touch to discuss project ideas!